SorensenUCSC/CSE110A-sp2022/overview.md

 ### Instructor Office Hours:

-I will provide 2 office hours per week: Thursdays fro 3 - 5 PM.
+I will provide 2 office hours per week: Thursdays from 3 - 5 PM.

 My office hours can be remote or in-person.
 My physical office is E2-233 (no nameplate yet, but I'm working on it!).
 I will provide a Zoom link on canvas.
 I manage the office hours through a Google doc sign-up sheet.
 I will reset the list around noon on Thursday and notify with a canvas announcement.
 Any name on the list before then will be erased.